 We are keen to work with charities across the whole research pathway.

-Charities and the NIHR can each share knowledge of the NHS, public health and social care research landscape to inform our respective priorities and research questions.
+We can each share our knowledge of the national research landscape to help shape research questions.

 We can work together to identify research needs and help set research priorities.

-Researchers you fund can access our services and support to plan and deliver your research in the NHS or in public health or social care settings.
+Researchers you fund can access our services and support to plan and deliver research in the NHS or in public health or social care settings.